 - All water sources and containers will be maintained regularly to ensure good hygiene and health and safety standards.
-Such sources and containers may include drinking fountains, water jugs, hydration stations, water jets and other methods for delivering drinking water. - Students will be allowed to bring and carry (approved) water bottles filled with only water with them throughout the day. - The district, with the community (City of Delano), will inform parents and students of the water's quality.
+Such sources and containers may include drinking fountains, water jugs, hydration stations, water jets and other methods for delivering drinking water. - Students will be allowed to bring and carry (approved) water bottles filled with only water with them throughout the day. - ▶ Bottle fill stations have been installed in addition to water fountains. - ► The district, with the community (City of Delano), will inform parents and students of the water's quality.